-This year’s report references both pre-COVID-19 findings as well as during COVID-19 responses.
-Together they give us a unique insight into the before, during, and continuing aftermath of the pandemic.
+We received 1,094 responses in the UK: 47 percent of respondents were either CIOs or IT directors.
+This year’s UK report references both pre-COVID-19 findings as well as responses during COVID-19 Together, they give us a unique insight into the before, during and continuing aftermath of the pandemic.

 There is no doubting the pandemic’s dramatic effect on almost every aspect of business and life.
-The pandemic exposed a growing digital divide, shifted some priorities, and amplified many of the challenges that the IT organization faced prior to COVID-19.
-However, fundamentals also remain, such as the top two priorities for boards: 1) improving operational efficiency; and 2) improving customer engagement – both long-standing priorities of the technology leader.
+It exposed a growing digital divide, shifted some priorities and amplified many of the challenges that IT organisations faced prior to COVID-19.
+However, two long-standing priorities for boards remain the same:

 Key findings from the survey include:

-- Technology investments – almost half (47 percent) say the pandemic has permanently accelerated digital transformation and the adoption of emergent technologies.
+- Technology investments – Nearly two-fifths say the pandemic has permanently accelerated digital transformation and the adoption of emergent technologies.

-- Mental health is an issue – 84 percent of technology leaders report they are concerned about their team’s mental health, and encouragingly, 58 percent have programs put in place to support mental well-being.
+- Mental health is an issue – 86 percent of technology leaders report they are concerned about their team’s mental health.
+Encouragingly, 63 percent have programmes put in place to support mental health and well-being.

-- Technology leaders feel more influential – over six in ten respondents agree or strongly agree that their influence has increased as a result of the pandemic.
-This is not reflected in board membership, however, which for CIOs is down from 71 percent in 2017 to 61 percent now.
+- Technology leaders feel more influential – Over six in 10 agree or strongly agree that their influence has increased as a result of the pandemic.